 The eastside of the marketplace in Werdau in a linear panorama.
 The prominent building towering above everything else is Werdau’s town hall.
 The neo-baroque building was inaugurated in april 1911 with attendance of the saxon king and is regarded one of saxony’s finest town halls.
 The whole ensemble of buildings around the market square is a listed area for conservation.
 Unfortunately that cannot cover the fact that the economic and demographic development of recent years has not been only positive, a fact that most small towns in eastern germany had to suffer from.
-Hence even at the market square you can find empty shop fronts.
+Hence even at the market square in the centre of the old town you can find empty shop fronts.
 Werdau was first mentioned in 1304 and developed into a regional textile production centre along the axis Reichenbach – Altenburg – Leipzig.
 Being situated along the river Pleiße and next to the Werdau forest another important economic factor was the rafting of timber towards Leipzig.

 There are more Werdau streets we photographed in our archive, which you can find by yellow markers on our worldmap.
 In case you are interested in us creating a streetline montage for one of these streets please contact us.